dafengzhen/infoharvest/README.md

 ### Preparation

 Make sure you have installed the MySQL 8 database and created a database name in advance as specified in the ```.env``` configuration file in the repository directory.
-For example, the default database name is ```infoHarvest```.
+For example, the default database name is ```infoharvest```.

 ### Build the Back-end Service